-Whittier, Alaska is a town of some 220 people situated about 60 miles from Anchorage at the top of the Passage Canal.
-There are some pretty creepy stories about the state of Alaska but the town stands out for a number of reasons: its small size, its ravishing beauty, its remoteness and difficulty to access, and the fact that everyone in Whittier lives in one building.
-That's right; most of the 220 residents live in Begich Towers, a condominium-like complex that not only houses the town's residents, but most of the town's businesses and services as well.
+Whittier, Alaska is a small town situated about 60 miles from Anchorage at the top of the Passage Canal.
+There are some pretty creepy stories about the state of Alaska but the town stands out for a number of reasons: its small size, its natural beauty, its remoteness and difficulty to access, and the fact that everyone in Whittier lives in one building.
+That's right; most of the 220 year-round residents live in Begich Towers, a condominium-like complex that not only houses about 80% of the town's residents, but most of the town's businesses and services as well.
 It is an entire community that lives under the same shared roof.

-Daily life in Whittier, Alaska resembles life in other small American towns, but for the most part, living in a one-building community is a singular experience.
-Read on to learn what it's like to be a citizen in this one-of-a-kind town.
+Daily life in Whittier, Alaska, resembles life in other small American towns, but for the most part, living in a one-building community is a singular experience.

 Some Residents Haven't Left Begich Towers In Years